marklogic-community/marklogic-samplestack/browser/README.md

 ## Installing

-Before you begin, please ensure that [node.js is installed](http://nodejs.org/).
+Before you begin, please ensure that [node.js](http://nodejs.org/) and [git](http://git-scm.com/) are installed.
 It is a good idea to update node.js if you have not installed a recent version, but it is believed that any 0.10 or 0.11 version will work.

 *Important: you should run all of the commands discussed in this page __in a different terminal window__ from the Java middle-tier.
 This allows you to have the middle-tier running simultaneously with the the browser tier.*

+In general, Windows, OSX and Linux should work.

+> ### Critical

+> What will **NOT** work is Cygwin.
+In order to run the development version of the browser app on a Windows machine, you should have installed both node.js *and* git into your **Windows** environment and you should not use the Cygwin command shell to run any of the commands below.
+Node, and particularlly npm, do not expect the enviornment that Cygwin presents.
+The commands will fail if you run them from Cygwin or if you try to use versions of node, npm or git that were installed into your Cygwin sub-environment.

 The following instructions should allow you: